 An organism can have thousands of genes.
 The set of all the genes in an organism is called the genome.
 A genome can be compared to a cookbook of recipes that makes that organism what it is.
 Every cell of every living organism is like a cookbook.

-Why are proteins important?
+Why are proteins essential?

-How is DNA important in genetic engineering?
+How is DNA essential in genetic engineering?

 How is genetic engineering done?

 Genetic engineering, also called transformation, works by physically removing a gene from one organism and inserting it into another, allowing it to express the trait encoded by that gene.

 It’s like taking out a recipe from a cookbook and putting it in another cookbook.